valmadera/SQL_project_data_job_analysis/README.md

 - **SQL ➡️** The backbone of my analysis, allowing me to query the database and get insights.
 - **PostgresSQL ➡️** The chosen database management system, ideal for handling the job post data.
 - **Visual Studio Code ➡️** My go-to for database management and executing SQL queries.
-- **Microsoft EXCEL ➡️** My visualization tool for small data sets.
+- **Microsoft EXCEL ➡️** My loyal visualization tool for small data sets.
 - **Git & Github ➡️** Essential for version control and showcasing my SQL script and analysis.

 # 📶The Analysis
 Each query for this project aimed at investigating specific aspects of the data analyst job market.
 Here is how I approached each question:

 ### 1. What are the top-paying remote jobs?
-To identify the highest-paying roles I filteres data analyst positions by average yearly salary and location, focusing on remote jobs.
-This query highlights the high paying opportunities in the field.
+To identify the highest-paying roles I filtered data analysis positions by average yearly salary and location, focusing on remote jobs.
+This query highlights the high-paying opportunities in the field, regardless of experience, where these job postings where made, and where I could apply for them.

 ```sql
 SELECT